ALoo-111/Portfolioaloo/README.md

 - The existing `handleEnterDomain` and `handleWatchContent` handlers control the two hero actions.
 - Page 3 contains the main portfolio content and should remain functionally independent of the launch visuals.

-## Project status

-The portfolio is an active personal showcase.
-The main experience, responsive mobile treatment, animated hero background, game and project cards, YouTube callout, and contact flow are implemented.
-There is currently no automated CI workflow or license file in the repository; add both before adopting this project as a distributed starter or open-source template.

-## Contributing

-Suggestions and focused improvements are welcome.
-Before opening a pull request, run the type check and production build, keep changes scoped to the requested surface, preserve the mobile layout, and verify that reduced-motion behavior still works.
-For larger visual changes, include a short before-and-after description and screenshots in the pull request.

 ## Contact

 The primary public touchpoint is the [NoobMKGamer YouTube channel](https://youtube.com/@NoobMKGamer).
 For repository-specific issues, use [GitHub Issues](https://github.com/ALoo-111/Portfolioaloo/issues).

-## References

-[1]: https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes "GitHub Docs — About README files"
-[2]: https://github.com/othneildrew/Best-README-Template "Best-README-Template — README structure reference"

-This README follows GitHub’s guidance for communicating a project’s purpose, usefulness, setup path, support channel, and maintainership, while adapting the section hierarchy and presentation patterns demonstrated by the referenced template [1] [2].